 To Freeze: Once cooled, pozole can be stored in freezer-friendly containers or freezer bags for several months.
 Remove as much air as possible to prevent freezer burn.
 Thaw in the fridge overnight, and warm over low heat.

-If you love Latinx recipes, be sure to try:
+If you love Latin-inspired recipes, be sure to try:

 Follow me for more great recipes

 - 5 lb pork shoulder or butt roast*